powsybl/powsybl-diagram/docs/single_line_diagrams/layout/positionFinder.md

 Two implementations are available:

-* `PositionFromExtension` which rely on explicitly given positions (for example to reflect the on-site real structure and/or the way the SCADA organises it).
+* `PositionFromExtension` which rely on explicitly given positions (for example, to reflect the on-site real structure and/or the way the SCADA organizes it).
 See [PositionFromExtension](positionFromExtension.md)
 * `PositionByClustering` which finds an organization of the `VoltageLevel` with no other information than the graph itself.
 See [PositionByClustering](positionByClustering.md)

-Both rely on the `BSCluster` (see [BSCluster](BSCluster.md)) and have the same skeleton:
+Both rely on the `BSCluster` (see [BSCluster](bsCluster.md)) and have the same skeleton:

 * Step 1: Build of `VerticalBusSets`
 * Step 2: Build of unitary `BSCluster` in the `bsClusters` list